urvishvasani/Sync-Ends/Results.md

 On the other hand, If such structure is not followed in the manual change notification, it is a lot harder for consumer to adapt since developers change over the time and so does their communication type.

 ## Analysis

+Put a little bit of description here
+Put graph here

 It was clear from our set of observations that using sync-ends, user was able to decrease the overall time by a huge margin, but in order to support our visible claims we decided to run t-test on both the probability distribution to be sure whether the means of both the distribution were same or not.
 Here the null hypothesis is that the two means